VV Noordscheschut: 20th century: Foundation through Tweede Klasse

-21st century: Tweede Klasse through Hoofdklasse
+21st century: Between Tweede Klasse and Hoofdklasse

 In 2004, Eric Prins became the manager of a relatively strong squad.
 In his first season, Noordscheschut promoted for the first time to the Eerste Klasse, from a runner-up spot in the Tweede Klasse.
-Noordschschut plays mostly Eerste Klasse since and Eric Klasse became manager for ten consecutive years, a rarity in Dutch soccer.
+Over the next years, Noordschschut played mostly Eerste Klasse and Eric Klasse became manager for ten consecutive years, a rarity in Dutch soccer.
 In 2008 Noordschschut was runner-up in the Eerste Klasse.
 In 2011 Noordscheschut relegated to the Tweede and in 2012 immediately bounced back with its only section championships in the Tweede to date.
 It also spent 2014–2017 back in the Tweede, twice failing to promote from the runner-up position then promoting in 2017 through playoffs from the modest 7th slot.

 In 2018 VV Noordseschut won the award for most sustainable football club in the province of Drenthe.
 In 2020, Noordscheschut promoted for the first time to the Hoofdklasse from a first place in its Eerste Klasse section.
 Due to the COVID-19 pandemic in the Netherlands, the previous season had been cut off without championships and automatic promotions, yet Noordscheschut could promote after the number of clubs in the leagues above was increased.
+By 2023–24 Noordscheschut plays back in the Tweede Klasse, after two consecutive deregulations.